David Hammer

 204 Paige Hall, Tufts University, Medford MA 02155 david.hammer@tufts.edu; 617-627-2396.

-I’m a professor at Tufts, in the departments of Education and Physics & Astronomy, and co-director of the Institute for Research on Learning and Instruction.
+I’m a professor at Tufts, in the departments of Education and Physics & Astronomy, as well as the Institute for Research on Learning and Instruction.

 My research is on learning and teaching in STEM fields (mostly physics) across ages from young children through adults.
 Much of my focus has been on intuitive "epistemologies," how instructors interpret and respond to student thinking, and resource-based models of knowledge and reasoning.